simonw/s3-credentials/README.md

 ## Configuration

 This tool uses [boto3](https://boto3.amazonaws.com/) under the hood which supports [a number of different ways](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) of providing your AWS credentials.

-If you have an existing `~/.aws/config` or `~/.aws/credentials` file the tool will use that - otherwise you can set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables before calling this tool.
+If you have an existing `~/.aws/config` or `~/.aws/credentials` file the tool will use that.

+You can set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables before calling this tool.

+You can also use the `--access-key=` and `--secret-key=` options documented below.

 ## Usage